Help for WWOOFers

 - Day trips/treats

 Some hosts have limited internet access and it can be expensive.
 Do not assume you have a right to unlimited internet access.
 This may result in a large bill for your host, which is not much fun for the host and not the best way to end your stay.
-Please check first.
+Please check first about Wifi access if it is important.

-Most importantly enjoy your WWOOFing adventure, be open and flexible, with a genuine desire to learn and help people.
+Most importantly enjoy your WWOOFing adventure, be open and flexible, with a genuine desire to learn Thai culture, music, food and help people.
 One WWOOFer has summed it up perfectly:

-“I really enjoyed WWOOFing, even in the more challenging places because I learned something about myself.”
+“I really enjoyed WWOOFing, even in the more challenging places because I learned something about myself, always.”